At 38 miles beyond the Homestead entrance to Everglades National Park, the outpost called Flamingo is too far down the road for many park visitors.

 - Mud Lake Canoe Trail travels through mangrove tunnels and lakes.
 Here’s a Florida Rambler story on the Mud Lake Canoe Trail.

-- The 8.1 mile-long West Lake Trail hugs the shore of a large open lake (not good choice for a windy day) and through back-country Alligator Creek to a wilderness chickee camp site (wilderness permit required.)
+- The 8.1 mile-long West Lake Trail hugs the shore of a large open lake (not a good choice for a windy day) and through back-country Alligator Creek to a wilderness chickee camp site (wilderness permit required.)
+We’ve paddled West Lake and seen little wildlife.
+However, when you get to Alligator Creek, I am told the trail gets better.

-It’s worth noting that small motorboats (up to 6 HP) are permitted on West Lake itself, although they are not permitted to leave the lake.
-The West Lake parking lot has a public-access boat ramp, a dock and restrooms, and serves as trailhead for a half-mile trail through mangroves to a boardwalk overlooking the lake.
+- Small motorboats (up to 6 HP) are permitted on West Lake itself, although they are not permitted to leave the lake.
+The West Lake parking lot has a public-access boat ramp, a dock and restrooms.

 Hiking near Flamingo